katiestar99/ansible/docs/docsite/rst/dev_guide/developing_modules_general_windows.rst

 are some steps that need to be followed to set this up:

 - Copy the module script to the Windows server
-- Copy the folders ``./lib/ansible/module_utils/powershell`` and ``./lib/ansible/module_utils/csharp`` to the same directory as the script above
+- Copy the folders ``./lib/assible/module_utils/powershell`` and ``./lib/assible/module_utils/csharp`` to the same directory as the script above
 - Add an extra ``#`` to the start of any ``#Requires -Module`` lines in the module code, this is only required for any lines starting with ``#Requires -Module``
 - Add the following to the start of the module script that was copied to the server:

 .. code-block:: powershell

-    # Set $ErrorActionPreference to what's set during Ansible execution
+    # Set $ErrorActionPreference to what's set during Assible execution
     $ErrorActionPreference = "Stop"

     # Set the first argument as the path to a JSON file that contains the module args